• Welcome to the website of the African Parliamentary Union (APU)

 I would like to thank you

-Closing speech of the 47th APU Conference, delivered by His Excellency Jean-Michel Sama Lukonde Kyenge, President of the Senate of the DRC, recently elected President of the Executive Committee of the organisation.
+Closing speech of the 47th APU Conference, delivered by His Excellency Jean-Michel Sama Lukonde Kyenge, President of the Senate of the DRC, elected President of the Executive Committee of the organisation.

 Your Excellencies, Madam and Sir Presidents, Heads of Delegations of African National Parliamentary Assemblies,